 Financial year for subscription purposes

-For subscription purposes, the financial year in respect of which turnover must be declared is the member's accounting year that terminated during the twelve months up to September 2018 for Bands 2 to 5a and the closest financial year for those in Band 1.
+For subscription purposes, the financial year in respect of which turnover must be declared is the member's accounting year that terminated during the twelve months up to September of the previous year for Bands 2 to 5a and the closest financial year for those in Band 1.

 Subscriptions are liable to VAT at the standard rate.